folio-org/okapi/doc/security.md

  * Okapi checks the moduleDescriptors to see if any permissions have been granted to any of the modules.
 The motd module has "db.motd.read" permission.
 Okapi puts that in the X-Okapi-Module-Permissions header.
- * Okapi checks where the auth module is running (which node, on which port)
+ * Okapi checks where the auth module is running (which node, on which port).
  * Okapi passes the request to the auth module with these extra headers:
      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xxxxx